Zach McKinstry Preview, Player Props: Tigers vs. Guardians

 Zach McKinstry At The Plate

-- McKinstry has 17 doubles, two triples, seven home runs and 32 walks while batting .237.
+- McKinstry is batting .235 with 17 doubles, two triples, seven home runs and 32 walks.

-- McKinstry has picked up a hit in 59.5% of his 111 games this season, with at least two hits in 13.5% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.